Login or Register for FREE!

 • Converting 8-bit data to 16-bit data

-Fourier was a mathematician that developed a formula to convert a time-domain signal (amplitude with respect to time) into frequency-domain (relative amplitude or power with respect to frequency).
+Fourier (FOUR-ee-yay) was a mathematician that developed a formula to convert a time-domain signal (amplitude with respect to time) into frequency-domain (relative amplitude or power with respect to frequency).
 The Fourier transform is rather complicated, but a computer can calculate a short-cut version based on digital samples called the "Fast" Fourier Transform, or FFT.

 The display on a spectrum analyzer is the output of the FFT function.